 Dealers will need to submit a VAT return via the Federal Tax Authority e-services portal.
 The VAT return is a formal business document that specifies the details of the VAT of the dealership.
 VAT is submitted online only.
 There is no option to submit VAT via paper or printed documents.
 Payment and submission must be made within 28 days of the end of the VAT quarter.

 How often do you need to pay VAT?

 VAT can be submitted to the Federal Tax Authority per quarter (3 months) or every month.

 What are the penalties for not submitting VAT?

-Failing to submit required VAT results in a 10,000 AED fine for the first time.
-For a repeat violation you will be fined 50,000 AED.
+Failing to submit the required VAT results in a 10,000 AED fine for the first time.
+For a repeat violation, you will be fined 50,000 AED.